 - Successfully represented charter school management organizations at the Connecticut Freedom of Information Commission with respect to the applicability of the FOIA

-- Successfully represented school districts in several cases of first impression at the Second Circuit of the U.S. Court of Appeals regarding special education issues (“least restrictive environment," exhaustion of administrative remedies, use of independent evaluations, and attorneys’ fees)
+- Successfully represented school districts in several cases of first impression at the Second Circuit of the U.S. Court of Appeals regarding special education issues (“least restrictive environment," exhaustion of administrative remedies, and use of independent evaluations)

 - Successfully represented a school district in a recent state court trial concerning retiree health insurance benefits